benshimonz/V1/README.md

 Optional entity constraints are listed in red curly brackets below the path's line.
 The brackets may list:

-- Allowed entity types - e.g. {phone}
+- Allowed entity types - e.g. {Dragon}
-- Constraint on the number of entities of each allowed type - e.g. {phone < 1}
+- Constraint on the number of entities of each allowed type - e.g. {Dragon < 1}
-- Disallowed entity types - e.g. {phone = 0}
+- Disallowed entity types - e.g. {Dragon = 0}

 Here are some examples:

-_**Q44:** Any path with length ≤ 4 between these two phones, which is composed only of 'call' relationships_
+_**Q44:** Any path with length ≤ 4 between these two dragons, which is composed only of 'call' relationships_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q044.png)

-_**Q45:** Any path with length ≤ 4 between these two phones, which is composed only of 'call' and 'SMS' relationships_
+_**Q45:** Any path with length ≤ 4 between these two dragons, which is composed only of 'call' and 'SMS' relationships_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q045.png)

-_**Q54:** Any person within graph distance ≤ 3 from James Smith, John Price and George Davis_
+_**Q54:** Any person within graph distance ≤ 3 from Rogar Bolton, Robin Arryn, and Arrec Durrandon_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q054.png)

-_**Q46:** Any path with length ≤ 4 between a phone owned by James Smith to a phone owned by John Price, which is composed of up to 2 'call' relationships, and only of 'phone' entities_
+_**Q46:** Any path with length ≤ 4 between a dragon owned by Rogar Bolton to a dragon owned by Robin Arryn, which is composed of up to 2 'call' relationships, and only of 'Dragon' entities_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q046.png)